McDonald Institute’s Summer of Science

 • The standard model of particle physics: particles and how they interact

-• Neutrinos and DM from a particle astrophysics perspective
+• Neutrinos and Dark Matter from a particle astrophysics perspective

 • The Nobel-prize winning SNO Experiment